Frequently Asked Questions

 Why does SOC support the Vision Center Children’s Hospital Los Angeles?

-The Society of Camera Operators was moved by a story that Mary Marta, the Past President, Bob Marta’s wife, told about a boy in Tijuana with a serious eye problem.
-“As operating cameramen, SIGHT is most important.
-In 1983, we were seeking a worthy charity to which we could contribute.
-We found Dr. A Linn Murphree at the Eye Care Clinic (now the Vision Center) at Children’s Hospital of Los Angeles involved with soft contact lens research as it would apply to partially sighted infants.
-After visiting Dr. Murphree’s clinic, we knew that this is where our motivating energies would concentrate…in the gift of sight.” – Gil Haimson, one of SOC’s founding fathers.
-After the SOC reached out to Dr. Murphree, he operated on the boy, saving the child’s eye.
+The Society of Camera Operators was inspired by a story that Mary Marta, Past President, Bob Marta’s wife, shared about a boy in Tijuana with a serious eye problem.
+As camera operators, SIGHT is most important.
+In 1983, the society was seeking a worthy charity to support.
+That story led to finding Dr. A Linn Murphree with the Eye Care Clinic (now the Vision Center) at Children’s Hospital of Los Angeles, who was involved with soft contact lens research, as it applied to partially sighted infants.
+Gil Haimson, a founding member, visited Dr. Murphree’s clinic, and knew that this is where the SOC’s charitable energies would concentrate. . .in the gift of sight.
+After the SOC reached out to Dr. Murphree, he was also moved by Mary’s story, operating on the boy and saving the child’s eye.

 MEMBERSHIP